-You can create "Proposed nodes" in your Salesforce Org Models to design and document what metadata will have to be created in the Org as a result of a change request.
+You can create "Proposed nodes" in your Salesforce Org Models to design and document any metadata will have to be created in the Org as a result of a change request.

 Article outline